 Introduction

-We proposed a toolkit of patterns that meet the FCC requirements while maintaining experience standards across 9 Verizon brands: Total by Verizon, Walmart Family Mobile, Straight Talk, Tracfone, Simple Mobile, Safelink Wireless, Net10 Wireless, Page Plus, and GoSmart Mobile.
+To comply with these new regulations while maintaining a consistent user experience, we proposed a scalable design structure adaptable for all nine Verizon brands—Total by Verizon, Walmart Family Mobile, Straight Talk, Tracfone, Simple Mobile, Safelink Wireless, Net10 Wireless, Page Plus, and GoSmart Mobile.

 My Role